deB4SH/asylumjam2013/README.md

 Are we going to stream something like others?
 =============
-I dont think so we strema a log.
+I dont think so we stream a log of our dev-sessions.
 If one of us both are going to stream something i'll add the cast here later :)